SlimeVR/SlimeVR-Docs-Site/src/server/body-config.md

 1. Before following any of the instructions below, ensure that:
    - You have at least enough trackers to track your feet (generally 5 trackers).
-   - You have your trackers and headset **on**.
+   - Your trackers and headset are turned **on**.
    - You are wearing your trackers and headset.
    - Your trackers and headset are connected to the SlimeVR server.
-   - Your trackers and headset are working properly within the SlimeVR server.
+   - Your trackers and headset are tracking properly within the SlimeVR server (you've performed a full reset and mounting is set correctly).
    - Your headset is reporting positional data to the SlimeVR server (this generally means having SteamVR running and connected to SlimeVR using SlimeVR's SteamVR driver).
-2. Navigate to the "Body Proportions" tab and ensure you're on "Automatic calibration" and not "Manual calibration".
+2. Optionally reset proportions to set a baseline (this is covered by the height step in the GUI since v0.9.0):
-3. Stand up straight and press the **"Reset all proportions"** button.
+   1. Navigate to the "Body Proportions" tab and ensure you're on "Automatic calibration" and not "Manual calibration".
-4. Follow the steps shown on the GUI.
+   2. Stand up straight and press the **"Reset all proportions"** button.
-   - If you're using SlimeVR version 0.6.3 or older, these instructions will be more up-to-date and you can safely ignore the instructions on the GUI.
-To continue using these instructions on SlimeVR version 0.6.3 or older, you can skip to step 3 "Get ready to move" on the GUI.
+3. Follow the steps shown on the GUI.
-5. Make sure to keep your heels on the ground and in the same position for the duration of the recording.
+4. Make sure to keep your heels on the ground and in the same position for the duration of the recording.
-6. Press the **"Start Recording"** button, the GUI will indicate that the recording has started.
-The recording will last for approximately 20 seconds.
+5. Press the **"Start Recording"** button, the GUI will indicate that the recording has started.
+The recording will last for approximately 30 seconds.
-7. **Move** until the text on the button changes back to "Start Recording", the current best-known movements for calibration are as follows, returning to standing up straight after each step:
+6. **Move** until the text on the button changes back to "Start Recording", the current best-known movements for calibration are as follows, returning to standing up straight after each step:
    1. Standing up straight, roll your head in a circle.
    2. Bend your back forwards and squat.
 While squatting, look to your left, then to your right.
    3. Twist your upper body to the left (counter-clockwise), then reach down towards the ground.
    4. Twist your upper body to the right (clockwise), then reach down towards the ground.
    5. Roll your hips in a circular motion as if you're using a hula hoop.
    6. If there is time left on the recording, you can repeat these steps until it's finished.
-8. When the recording is done, SlimeVR will process the recording.
+7. When the recording is done, SlimeVR will process the recording.
 After processing is done, you will be able to see new values for your body proportions reported in cm.
-9. To use the calculated values, press the **"They're correct"** button.
+8. To use the calculated values, press the **"They're correct"** button.
 If the values do not look right, you can try recording again using the "Redo recording" button - the recording will start immediately, so make sure you're ready.

 #### Visual reference for movement calibration steps